⭐ Why is Vary: User-Agent Important in Site Performance?

 📝 Key Takeaways

-- Vary: User-Agent helps optimize content delivery based on client device and browser.
+- Vary: User-Agent helps optimize content delivery based on client device and browser, enhancing user experience.

-- Correct usage enhances user experience and site performance.
+- Correct usage enhances user experience and site performance, contributing positively to Core Web Vitals.

 - Testing and minimal variations are key to maintaining cache efficiency while using this header.